Arturo-Granados/TensorFLowPracticer-for-TF-Certification/README.md

 # Practices

 ## Practice 1: TensorFlow 2 quickstart
-This short introduction uses Keras to:
+Short introduction uses Keras for development a multiclass classifier model(10 classes), using basics preprocessing techniques getting 97 of accuracy
 * Load a prebuilt dataset.
 * Build a neural network machine learning model that classifies images.
 * Train this neural network.